RakhithJK/dbeaver-cloudbeaver-wiki/CloudBeaver-EE-Overview.md

-CloudBeaver EE is advanced version of CloudBeaver product.
+CloudBeaver EE is an advanced version of the CloudBeaver product.
 It contains all features of CloudBeaver Community plus:
 - Enterprise database drivers
 - [[Cloud Authentication support|AWS-IAM]]